griba2001/urweb-aatree/README.md

 ```
 Last changes:

-Removed from functors input the unconstrained types (the item from Maps)
+Removed from functors input the unconstrained types (the item from Maps).
-Added fromList / toList to ...SetOps, ...MapOps
+Added fromList / toList to ...Set, ...Map